Jean-Baptiste Lamy: Career

 He was ordained a priest on December 22, 1838.
 After a few months as an assistant priest in his native diocese, in 1839 Lamy asked for and obtained permission to answer the call for missionaries of Bishop John Baptist Purcell, of Cincinnati, Ohio.
+From 1839 to 1847 he served as the primary missionary priest for Danville in Knox County, Ohio, establishing that town's first Catholic church as well as that of Mount Vernon, Ohio.

 Episcopacy

-As a missionary in North America, Lamy served at several missions in Ohio and Kentucky when, to his surprise, he was notified that Pope Pius IX was appointing him as bishop of the recently created Apostolic Vicariate of New Mexico on July 23, 1850.
+While serving as a missionary in North America, serving at several missions in Ohio and Kentucky, on July 23, 1850, he was notified that Pope Pius IX was appointing him as bishop of the recently created Apostolic Vicariate of New Mexico, created as a result of the outcome of the Mexican American War, which created a need for the American Catholic Church to replace prelates and leadership previously provided by the Church in Mexico.
 At the same time, he was appointed Titular Bishop of Agathonice.
-He was consecrated a bishop on November 24, 1850 by Archbishop Martin Spalding of Louisville; Bishops Jacques-Maurice De Saint Palais of Vincennes and Louis Amadeus Rappe of Cleveland served as co-consecrators.
+He was consecrated a bishop on November 24, 1850, by Archbishop Martin Spalding of Louisville; Bishops Jacques-Maurice De Saint Palais of Vincennes and Louis Amadeus Rappe of Cleveland served as co-consecrators.

 After an arduous journey on primitive transportation, Lamy reached Santa Fe in the summer of 1851.
-As such, Lamy was joining a long list of French people who explored, traded and settled in New Mexico since the 16th century; specifically, French priests dominated New Mexico’s Catholic Church from 1841 to 1914.
+As such, Lamy was joining a long list of French people who explored, traded and settled in New Mexico since the 16th century; specifically, French priests dominated New Mexico's Catholic Church from 1841 to 1914.

 Lamy entered Santa Fe on 9 August 1851, and was welcomed by the Governor of the territory, James S. Calhoun, and many other citizens.
 However, Juan Felipe Ortiz, a Spanish priest who was responsible for administration of the Catholic Church in New Mexico, told Lamy that he and the local clergy did not recognize his authority and would remain loyal to Bishop José Antonio Laureano de Zubiría of the Diocese of Durango, Mexico, who had visited Santa Fe just a few months before.
 Lamy wrote to Zubiría asking him to explain the change of responsibility to the New Mexico priests.
 When his request was unanswered, he went in person to Durango to meet with Zubiría, showing him the papal document that appointed Lamy.
 In light of this, Zubiría had to agree to inform the priests of the change.